LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/basic-content.md

 Multiple scenarios for transfer/escalations exist triggered by the transfer action object.

-1. Explicit request from visitor to transfer to an agent (Eg, action : transfer)
+1. Explicit request from visitor to transfer to an agent (Eg, action: transfer)

-2. If the Bot does not have an appropriate answer, it should recognise this as a scenario for a transfer.
+2. If the Bot does not have an appropriate answer, it should recognize this as a scenario for a transfer.
-   Depending on the connector configuration or the decision making capacity of the bot, the bot will transfer to a particular agent, skill or default skill.
+   Depending on the connector configuration or the decision-making capacity of the bot, the bot will transfer to a particular agent, skill, or default skill.

-3. If there is a internal error or the bot service cannot be reached the connector will transfer to a default skill set up during configuration.
+3. If there is an internal error or the Third-Party connector cannot reach the APIs of e-bot7, the connector will transfer to a default skill set up during configuration.

-{: .notice}
-If you use the node 'Handover to Agent' inside of an e-bot7 flow, the conversation won't be transferred within Conversational Cloud.
-Instead it will be transferred within the application of e-bot7 which is not supported by this connector.

 Action: **CONVERSATION_TRANSFER**